Modern Foreign Languages

-Mrs Watkins - French and Spanish, Joint Head of Department
+Mrs Watkins – Teacher of French and Spanish, Joint Head of Department

-Mrs Jacob – French and Spanish, Joint Head of Department
+Mrs Jacob – Teacher of French and Spanish, Joint Head of Department

 Educational philosophy/Aims of the curriculum

-French and Spanish are two of the most desired languages by international businesses and are both truly global languages which open doors to the Francophone and Hispanic worlds of Europe, Africa, America and South-East Asia.
+French and Spanish are truly global languages and two of the most desired languages by British and international employers.
+They open doors to the Francophone and Hispanic worlds and provide students with the opportunities to study, work and travel in Europe, Africa, North and South America and South East Asia.

 In order to gain the new English Baccalaureate qualification a student needs to have a GCSE qualification in a modern foreign language.
 Some universities are now asking that students have at least one language before they can take up a place on a course and during a university course you will get the opportunity to work and live abroad.